Living Standard — Last Updated 21 November 2024

 Let target be the result of getting an element's target given submitter's form owner and formTarget.

-Let noopener be the result of getting an element's noopener with form and target.
+Let noopener be the result of getting an element's noopener with form, parsed action, and target.

 Let targetNavigable be the first return value of applying the rules for choosing a navigable given target, form's node navigable, and noopener.